2022 Conference Agenda

 ESG Investing

-How to Achieve ESG Goals through Art: Lessons from ArtLifting
+How to Achieve ESG Goals through Art: Lessons from ArtLifting, Pfizer, State Street, and Oracle

 Breakout Session Track: ESG

-The audience will hear from female entrepreneur, Liz Powers, and corporate real estate leaders on why art is good for business.
+The audience will hear from entrepreneur Liz Powers, artist Aimee Hofmann, and corporate real estate leaders from Pfizer, State Street, and Oracle on why art is good for business.
 Liz will take the audience on her journey as a social worker who identified extreme inequities in the workforce and art market, developed a "business for good" model with her company ArtLifting, and partnered with 415 corporations to generate millions of dollars in income for individuals experiencing homelessness and disabilities.
 The speakers will connect artists' innovative practices with the needs and goals of corporate real estate professionals (drawing talent, sparking creativity, promoting diversity, or elevating their brand).
 While gaining insights from the presenters, the audience will learn from each other, as they share how they make their values visible and participate in ESG and disability inclusion initiatives in their roles as corporate real estate professionals.

 Learning Objectives: